 Create balls with heaped spoonful’s of dough that are about one inch wide and 1/2″ thick each.

 While Bacardi is the most common brand of rum, it’s not the best option for baking.
 This brand is more tart and flavorful than the others.
 Using rums in your baking recipes will definitely enhance the end result of your creation.
 For this reason, you should choose light-colored versus dark-colored rums for the same recipe.
 Regardless of the type of alcoholic beverage you prefer, you’ll be able to find a variety of recipes that feature rum.

 When it comes to selecting best rum for baking, you don’t need to worry about the taste of a specific brand.
 If you’re a rum lover, try out a tamer version of Captain Morgan or a darker rum.
 This rum will take on the flavor of other ingredients in your cake and add a unique flavor to your creation.
 It’s a fun experiment to use a variety of different brands to create a perfect tequila ring.

-Another option for using rum in baking is to use an extract instead of real rum.
+Rum extract may be cheaper substitute for dark rum.
 Although a few different brands exist, both are good options for most recipes.
 The best thing about rum extract is that it’s cheap and comes in various flavors.
 If you’re looking for a rich flavored liqueur that can be substituted for dark tequila, spiced rum can be a great choice.